Diegrosan/Outdated-Package-Checker/README.md

 Script based on package_bump.sh template

+# NOTE:
+Package_Checker.sh must be in the root next to the package folder

+When updating with package_bump.sh the PKG_SHA256 cannot be empty, otherwise there will be an error.
+#
+#
+#
 # Verificador de Pacotes Desatualizados
 Verificador de Pacotes Desatualizados
 Este script verifica e lista pacotes desatualizados em um diretório de cores libretro, comparando a versão atual com a última versão disponível no repositório Git correspondente.